 Can I transfer to any of the English-taught programmes?

-Currently, transfers are only possible to the following programmes: Medicine, Nursing, Physiotherapy.
-If you are interested in Pharmacy, you can only apply for admission to the 1st year.
+Currently, transfers are only possible to the following programmes: Medicine, Nursing, Physiotherapy and Pharmacy.

 Can I transfer to any year of study?